Sufficient conditions for a group of homeomorphisms of the Cantor set to be two-generated: Exploring simple vigorous groups

 \begin{cor} If $G$ is in $\Kf$ then $G$ is $2$-generated as a semigroup. \end{cor} \begin{proof} This follows immediately from Theorem \ref{thm:sub2}. \end{proof}

 \begin{exmp} The group $V_2$ is a simple \vig{} and finitely generated subgroup of $\autc$ so Theorem \ref{thm:sub2} applies and $V_2$ is $2$-generated. \end{exmp}

-We note that Mason showed in \cite{MASON} that $V_2$ is $2$-generated. \begin{exmp} Similar to the above, the simple R\"over-Nekrashevych groups of \cite{Nekra04} are all two generated, being finite-index (yet still vigorous) simple subgroups of specific finitely generated over-groups of the groups $V_n$.
+We note that Mason shows in \cite{MASON} that $V_2$ is $2$-generated, while later, Bleak and Quick in \cite{BleakQuick} find elements they denote as $u$, $v\in V_2$ so that $V_2=\langle u,v\rangle$ where $|u|=6$ and $|v|=3$.
+It is immediate from Theorem \ref{thm:sub2} that $V_2$ admits two torsion elements $\sigma$, $\zeta$ with $V_2=\langle \sigma,\zeta\rangle$ where $|\zeta|=2$.
+Mark Sapir in personal communication with the first author asked whether $V_2$ is a quotient of PSL$_2(\Z)\cong C_3*C_2$ (so in particular, can $\sigma$ and $\zeta$ as above be found with $|\sigma|=3$). \begin{exmp} Similar to the above, the simple R\"over-Nekrashevych groups of \cite{Nekra04} are all two generated, being finite-index (yet still vigorous) simple subgroups of specific finitely generated over-groups of the groups $V_n$.
 See \cite{Roever,Nekra04,SkipperWitzelZaremsky} for more on these groups. \end{exmp}

+\begin{exmp} In our final example, after \cite{HennigMatucci} it was known that $nV$ admitted a presentation with $2n+4$ generators.
+Martyn Quick shows in \cite{Quick} that for all $n$, the group $nV$ admits a finite presentation with two generators (matching our result here, but also providing explicitely the generators). \end{exmp}